The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Camera Quality

 Unfortunately, the GrandPad is pretty bulky.
-At 12.5 ounces, this tablet is more than twice as heavy as the Jitterbug Flip2 (4.7 ounces).
+At 12.5 ounces, the tablet is more than twice as heavy as the Jitterbug Flip2 (4.7 ounces).
 As long as you don’t mind holding up the tablet while you take a photo or record a video, this isn’t much of an issue.
-If you have difficulty holding heavier objects, you may struggle to use the camera, aside from taking selfies while the device is in its charging dock.
-My grandma definitely didn’t like holding the GrandPad up for more than a few seconds at a time, so this is a drawback if you want to take a lot of pictures.
+If you have difficulty holding heavier objects, you may struggle to use the camera.
+My grandma didn’t like holding the GrandPad up for more than a few seconds at a time, so this is a drawback if you want to take a lot of pictures.

 Watch our video review below to learn more about this tablet for seniors.